Pennsylvania

 • if the individual was convicted of a non-election code misdemeanor.

-• If the individual is on probation or released on parole (even if living in a halfway house) or under house arrest (home confinement).
+• if the individual is on probation or released on parole (even if living in a halfway house) or under house arrest (home confinement).

-• If the individual is being held pretrial and is not otherwise ineligible to vote.
+• if the individual is being held pretrial and is not otherwise ineligible to vote.

 If/When Someone Regains Eligibility

 An individual who was previously convicted of a non-election code felony regains eligibility to vote when the individual is released from a correctional facility or halfway house.
-This includes individuals who are probation or released on parole.
+This includes individuals who are on probation or released on parole.
 There is no waiting period after release from prison.

 Individuals convicted of willful violations of the Pennsylvania Election Code (both misdemeanor and felony convictions) regain eligibility after four years from the date of conviction.